 Recommended for winter and F-road seasons* |

-* F-roads are mountain/gravel tracks open only in summer and only for 4×4.
-See our F-road highland guide for further info.
+* F-roads are mountain and gravel tracks that are open only in summer and only for approved 4×4 vehicles.
+See our F-road highland guide for further information.

 Insurance and what to expect

-Blue’s digital tools help you skip queues and hit the road fast.
-Read how this tech saves time and stress.
+Blue’s digital tools help you skip queues and hit the road faster.
 See how to get a faster car rental service at Kef airport.

-Fuel is a big part of your budget, and it isn’t the same everywhere.
-Prices vary by station and region, with Reykjavík and larger towns often cheaper than remote areas such as the Westfjords or routes that approach the Highlands.
-Your route and vehicle also change the math: a small 2WD on paved roads sips far less than a loaded 4×4 on gravel in strong winds or winter cold.
+Fuel is a major part of your self-drive budget, and it is not the same everywhere.
+Prices can vary by station and region, with Reykjavík and larger towns often cheaper than remote areas such as the Westfjords or routes that approach the Highlands.
+Your route and vehicle also change the math: a small 2WD on paved roads uses less fuel than a loaded 4×4 on gravel in strong wind or winter cold.

 |